tristannunez/fitcorridor/README.md

 To begin, open the fitcorridor.Rproj file in RStudio (which will set the working directory for you to the appropriate folder), and then open the scripts in the /code/ folder.
 Begin with _step1_fit_a_model.R

-The original release (fitcorridor 0.1.0) can be accessed at https://zenodo.org/record/6828967#.ZCV9svbMKSQ.
+The original release (fitcorridor 0.1.0) can be accessed at https://zenodo.org/record/6828967#.ZCV9svbMKSQ or from the old releases link on this github page.

 This project contains the R functions used in fitting cost-distance models to the simulated movement tracks for purposes of illustrating the approach.